micwik/ArnLib/doc/Internals.md

   The link and parent (and grand parants ...) are deleted if they don't have any children and ref = -1 and they are marked retired.

-* When the ItemNet is sending the linkDestroyed signal, it will be deleted from sync map and all queues.
+* When the ArnSync, which is eventHandler for ItemNet, is handling the Retired ArnEvent, it will delete the corresponding ItemNet from sync map and all queues.
 Finally a command can be sent with its netId.

 * The sent command depends on retire type.
 For Leaflocal, a nosync command is used.
-  For LeafGlobal, a destroy command is used to spread the destruction to server and other clients.
+  For LeafGlobal, a delete command is used to spread the destruction to server and other clients.
 The Tree type doesn't send a command at item level.

-* For tree destroy, ArnClient is using a monitoring ArnItem at each mount point to catch the Retire ArnEvent for a tree below.
+* For tree destroy, ArnClient is using a monitoring ArnItemNetEar at each mount point to catch the Retire ArnEvent for a tree below.
 Such an event is resulting in a delete or noSync command is sent, depending on global or local destroy.
 The command is sent with the path to the destroyed tree.

-* For tree destroy, ArnServer is using a monitoring ArnItem at root to catch the Retire ArnEvent  for a tree below.
+* For tree destroy, ArnServer is using a monitoring ArnItemNetEar at root to catch the Retire ArnEvent  for a tree below.
 Such an event is resulting in a delete command is sent.
   The command is sent with the path to the destroyed tree.